-Need a break from your sports betting routine and want to try something new?
-Then fantasy sports is the right play for you.
+Fantasy sports betting is for when you need a break from your sports betting routine and want to try something new.
 Contrary to traditional sports betting, where the focus is on picking outcomes for specific teams or an entire game, fantasy betting zeroes in on the individuals.
 You assemble a team of players, who represent a variety of real-life teams, and are awarded points based on their performances.
+This guide will show you how to get started and all about the best leagues.

 Fantasy betting further differentiates from typical sports gambling in that you’re not competing against a wide field of other bettors.
 Some sites do head-to-head matchups, classic fantasy style, but for the most part you’ll be trying to place in a certain percentile of a large group.
 Finish within the predetermined cutoff, or win the league entirely, and you’ll be rolling in profits.